kensanata/phoebe/README.md

 # App::Phoebe::RegisteredEditorsOnly

 This extension limits editing to registered editors only.
+In order to register an editor, you need to know the client certificate's fingerprint, and add it to the Phoebe wiki `config` file.
+Do this by setting `@known_fingerprints`.

-You need to set `@known_fingerprints` in your `config` file.
 Here’s an example:

     package App::Phoebe;
     our @known_fingerprints = qw(